 Be sure to stop at a Bonus to stock up on groceries before you head out of town!

-After Reykjavik you’ll start heading east and you’ll see the highlights of the Golden Circle, plus so much more!
+After Reykjavik, you’ll start heading east and you’ll see the highlights of the Golden Circle, plus so much more!
 Wear comfortable shoes today as you’ll be doing a lot of walking.

 The first stop of the day will be the Reykjadalur Hot Spring Thermal River.
-This is a natural hot spring river located where you can soak in the warm water and enjoy the lush, rolling hills surrounding you.
+This is a natural hot spring river where you can soak in the warm water and enjoy the lush, rolling hills surrounding you.

-The next stop of the day is Kerið Crater, a large red rock crater covered in vibrant greenery with a lake at the bottom.
+The next stop of the day is Kerið Crater.
+It is a large red rock crater covered in vibrant greenery with a lake at the bottom.
 The crater was formed some 6,500 years ago and is 180 feet deep, 560 feet wide, and 890 feet across.
 A hiking trail leads around the perimeter of the crater as well as all the way down to the lake.
 The land here is privately owned so you’ll need to pay 400 ISK to enter.

-The plates are separating at a rate of about 2 centimeters a year due to volcanic eruptions, causing an incredibly dramatic landscape.
+The plates are separating at a rate of about two centimeters a year due to volcanic eruptions, causing an incredibly dramatic landscape.
 And Iceland is the only place in the world where this tectonic rift is above sea level.

-There are several well maintained hiking trails in the park.
+There are several well-maintained hiking trails in the park.
 You can find information about them at the Hakio Visitor Center (be sure to pay for parking).
 Don’t miss the Oxarafoss Waterfall and the picturesque Þingvellir Church, both are highlights!

 There is a fissure in the park known as Silfra which disrupted an underground spring.
 You can actually dive or snorkel between the tectonic plates here.
-It is known for having the clearest water in the world, with visibility over 320 feet!
+It is famous for having the clearest water in the world, with visibility of over 320 feet!
 You’ll need to book a tour and keep in mind that the water is unbelievably cold, even with a wet or dry suit.

 The hike is flat but muddy in parts so be sure to wear shoes that have good traction.
-At the end, a wooden bridge overlooks the milky, turquoise-colored water that cascades over the black rocks.
+Towards the end, a wooden bridge overlooks the milky, turquoise-colored water that cascades over the black rocks.
 A path down the hill gets you right up to the base of the falls.

 The biggest geyser here, named “Geysir” has been dormant for years but used to erupt with spouts reaching 550 feet.
 A muddy trail leads around the hot springs and up to a viewpoint.
 There is no fee to park and no entrance fee for the area.